Get access to everything we publish when you sign up for Outside+.

 - Filters: Dogs can get giardia, so don’t let your buddy drink from just any creek.
 Bring plenty of clean water or a filter just in case

-Zoë Rom is the associate editor of Trail Runner magazine and hosts the DNF podcast.
+Zoë Rom is the editor-in-chief of Trail Runner and hosts the DNF podcast.